 We believe there are basic gear toys for each age group.
 These toys are developmentally appropriate for each stage and are the type of toys that your children will come back to time and again.
 Given that we spend so much money in the toy stores this time of year, it's important to bring home a wide-variety of playthings that will keep them engaged long after the holidays are over.
 We took the added challenge of preparing a list of toys all under $100, most under $40.
 You can watch Stephanie on Today Show from December 13th by clicking the link below.
 And for all the complete reviews and shopping information, click here.

 Watch our segment on the TODAY SHOW November 10th!

-By: by Stephanie Oppenheim
+By: by Joanne and Stephanie Oppenheim

 Oppenheim Toy Portfolio - All Rights Reserved.
 Oppenheim Toy Portfolio, Oppenheim Toy Portfolio Platinum Award, and Oppenheim Toy Portfolio Blue Chip Award are Registered Trademarks of the Oppenheim Toy Portfolio.